ajantaju/F4FEVR/README.md

 ## Testing Phase

 - Customize survival with Advanced Needs 76 Holotape.
 Do not select vanilla Survival difficulty if you want to use this.
 Activate in MO2 and start testing.
+- MCM and Portable Junk Recycler Mk 2 are added as untested mods, go test them!

 ## Notes:
 This version does not include Luxor HD textures to keep download size reasonable and fast as we're in testing phase.